thanashr/SimpleTodo/README.md

 ## Notes

 Enjoyed building the App.
-It was challenging to understand the Android lifecycle while completing the project.
+It was challenging to understand the Android lifecycle.

 ## License